tomlyttelton/dotfiles/README.md

 * You may need to customize workspace names or keybindings in `i3/config`.
 * Cursor and VS Code settings are safe to sync, but watch for extension or version mismatches.
 * `i3-sensible-terminal` uses your system default terminal unless overridden via the `$TERMINAL` environment variable.
+* `sudo apt remove gstreamer1.0-pipewire` might be useful if the camera doesn't work
 ---

 ## License